mtmk-ee/artemis-docs/pages/tutorials/setup/setup2.md

 ### Why Linux?

 Linux makes working with the kit software much easier, as the operating system as a whole is designed for developers.
-It is also fairly lightweight, meaning that unnecessary add-ons are stripped away so that the download size is minimal.
+Our image is also fairly lightweight, meaning that unnecessary software is stripped out so that the download size is minimal.

 ### Supported Operating Systems